 PLEASE LOOK AT THE EXHIBITIONS SECTION OF THIS WEBSITE.

 I always listen to friends' comments.
-So in the absence of an exhibition at which people tell me what they like, what they want to buy, or what the challenges are about having one of my pictures, please feel free to drop me a line.
+So it would be good if people tell me what they like, what they want to buy, or what the challenges are about having one of my pictures, please feel free to drop me a line.
 If there are any particular paintings that interest you, you can contact me on this website or email

-I have an arrangement with Wychwood Art Gallery and you can view those also at: https://www.wychwoodart.com
+I have an arrangement with Wychwood Art Gallery and you can view the paintings they have at: https://www.wychwoodart.com

 Thanks to all.